Will Penn State consider you a Pennsylvania resident?

 For residency appeals prior to enrollment, please send the following documentation to the Undergraduate Admissions Office by mail or fax.
 Be sure to include your full name and Penn State ID or MyPennState user ID with your appeal.
 Appeals should include a written explanation, as well as the following items:

-Veterans using any chapter of the GI Bill, and dependents receiving receiving Chapter 33, Chapter 35 or Fry Scholarship benefits will be eligible for in-state tuition regardless of residency.
+Veterans using any chapter of the GI Bill, and dependents receiving Chapter 33, Chapter 35 or Fry Scholarship benefits will be eligible for in-state tuition regardless of residency.
 If you are a veteran and you are not using GI bill benefits, please contact your campus Certifying Official to determine requirements to establish eligibility for the in-state rate.
-All active duty military and DOD employees (their spouse and dependent children) will receive in-state tuition provided they are stationed in Pennsylvania.
+All active duty military and DOD employees (their spouse and dependent children) are eligible for consideration to receive in-state tuition provided they are assigned to an active duty station in Pennsylvania and reside in Pennsylvania.
 Active duty military and DOD employees (their spouse and dependent children) enrolled in Penn State's World Campus will receive in-state tuition.